 You will need to offer some way for customers to place orders for them securely.
 This can be done with a shopping cart feature that links directly from your catalog.

 Online Ordering & Delivery App

 Give customers the convenience to shop from anywhere.
-Get the tools to process online orders, in-store, and deliveries from your phone.Get started for free.
+Get the tools to process online orders, in-store, and deliveries from your phone.Get started

 Continue to track inventory